 Recipe: Pork Chops with Apples and Chutney

-I use 1/2-inch boneless, butterflied pork chops for this recipe.
-I generally use a thicker chop but I want to cook these quickly.
-Bone-in chops would be fine, too.
-It only takes about three minutes, over medium-high heat, on each side to cook when the chops are thin.
+I used 1/2-inch pork chops in this recipe.
+I generally use a thicker chop, but I wanted to cook these quickly.
+It only takes about 3 to 4 minutes, over medium-high heat, on each side to cook when the chops are thin.
 As with any sear, don't shake the pan while searing so a golden brown crust can develop.
-The sauce is marvelous, as well, seeping into a side of freshly mashed sweet potatoes.
-Here's a thought: Make a day of it - pick your own apples for the recipe from a local orchard and stop for the chops on your way home.

 - 2 tablespoons chopped shallot, optional

 - 2 apples, such as Jonathan or Granny Smith, peeled, cored and thinly sliced